 Besides providing clarity and transparency for your readers, footnotes can make your WordPress website look more professional and trustworthy.
 They show that you have done your research and have the sources to support your claims.

-The WordPress.org editor now has a built-in footnote feature that you can easily use to insert additional context.
+Thankfully, the WordPress.org editor has a built-in footnote feature that you can easily use to insert additional context.
+This way, you won’t have to manually add the footnotes yourself.

 This guide will show you how to add WordPress footnotes to your blog posts or pages using two methods.
 One is with using the Footnotes block in the Gutenberg editor, and the other is with a plugin.